vanreeslab/h3lpr/README.md

 When starting or ending a timer, only the function `MPI_Wtime()` is called.

 To get some fancy colors when compiling, add the option `-DCOLOR_PROF`.
+You can also disable all the profiling using the option `-DNO_PROF`.

 ```c++